Joshua Hartmann

 Joshua Hartmann (born 9 June 1999) is a German track and field athlete specializing in sprint events.
 He competed in the men's 4 × 100 metres relay event at the 2020 Summer Olympics.

 Career

 In July 2021, Hartmann represented Germany at the 2021 European Athletics U23 Championships in the men's 4 × 100 metres relay where he won a gold medal and set the European under-23 record in the event with a time of 38.70.

 Personal life

-Hartmann was born in Siegen, Germany to a US-born Ghanaian father and German mother.
+Hartmann was born in Siegen, Germany to a US-American father and German mother.